Melbourne Cup Betting Guide

 Of course, being a large field handicap in this race is always each-way terms of ¼ odds for positions 1-2-3-4, which makes a bet on a Melbourne Cup outsider all the more attractive.
 The 2015 Melbourne Cup winner, 100/1 shot Price of Penzance, being a profitable case in point.

 When it comes to Melbourne Cup bets, the bookmakers are keen to not miss a trick or a potential customer.
 They are known to employ racing personalities and experts to write features, or appear in videos offering up a Melbourne Cup betting guide featuring all the latest information including betting tips, Melbourne Cup odds, bonuses and betting promotions for the race.

-- Big Orange (20/1) – A determined front-runner from England who won the Goodwood Cup for a second consecutive year in 2016 and finished second in it in 2017.
+- Big Orange (25/1) – The determined front-runner from England won the Goodwood Cup for a second consecutive year in 2016 and finished second in it in 2017.
 He also repelled Order of St George in a tactical Ascot Gold Cup during the summer.
-But the fifth placed finisher in the 2015 Melbourne Cup despite starting from barrier 23) failed to shine here last year (finished tenth) and he has had a busy campaign.
+But the fifth placed finisher in the 2015 Melbourne Cup (despite starting from barrier 23) failed to shine here last year (finished tenth) and he has had a busy campaign.

 Melbourne Cup Free Bets and Promotions

 The Melbourne Cup bets represent something of a silly season in bookmaking with major online bookmaking firms sure to launch a raft of offers designed to attract your business.

 Shop around and you are sure to find Melbourne Cup free bets, enhanced odds, money back specials and numerous concessional offers on the great race.

 If you are lucky enough to be eligible for a piece of this pie – most probably as a first-time depositing customer – we recommended you identify ways of hedging the bets you have placed for cash.